Table of Contents

 Incorporating the information you’ve learned into your administrative assistant CV shows employers that you’re excited to work for their company specifically.

-Your administrative assistant CV layout must be organised and easy-to-read to show recruiters how you’d handle reporting, diary management, bookkeeping, and other tasks requiring attention to detail.
+Your administrative assistant CV must be organised and easy to read to show recruiters how you’d handle reporting, diary management, bookkeeping, and other tasks requiring attention to detail.

 As you set out to make your CV, remember to: